Granjow/launchpad-mini/README.md

 #### key

 Emitted when a key is pressed or released.
-The callback receives a `k` object of the following format:
+The callback receives a `k` object containing the x,y coordinates of the button and the state (pressed or not).

 ```js
 k = { x: 1, y: 3, pressed: true }